zfit/zfit/docs/minimize.rst

 Minimization
 ============

 Minimizer objects are the last key element in the API framework of zfit.
 In particular, these are connected to the loss function and have an internal state that can be queried at any moment.

 The zfit library is designed such that it is trivial to introduce new sets of minimizers.
 The only requirement in its initialisation is that a loss function **must** be given.
 Additionally, the parameters to be minimize, the tolerance, its name, as well as any other argument needed to configure the particular algorithm **may** be given.

 Baseline minimizers
 -------------------

 There are three minimizers currently included in the package: ``Minuit``, ``Scipy`` and ``Adam`` TensorFlow optimiser.
 Let's show how these can be initialised:

 .. code-block:: pycon

     >>> # Minuit minimizer
-    >>> minimizer_minuit = zfit.minimize.MinuitMinimizer()
+    >>> minimizer_minuit = zfit.minimize.Minuit()
     >>> # Scipy minimizer
-    >>> minimizer_scipy = zfit.minimize.ScipyMinimizer()
+    >>> minimizer_scipy = zfit.minimize.Scipy()
     >>> # Adam's Tensorflow minimizer
-    >>> minimizer_adam = zfit.minimize.AdamMinimizer()
+    >>> minimizer_adam = zfit.minimize.Adam()

 A wrapper for TensorFlow optimisers is also available to allow to easily integrate new ideas in the framework.
 For instance, the Adam minimizer could have been initialised by

 .. code-block:: pycon